 A more likely problem to watch out for is contact dermatitis.
 Euphorbias, the plant family that includes poinsettias, exude a milky sap when broken.
 Think of milkweed, another common Euphorbia.
 Many people are sensitive to this sap, which can cause an itchy rash.
 Be especially careful not to rub your eyes after touching the plants.
 To be safe, wash your hands after handling a poinsettia plant and try to avid pinching or pruning them with your hands.

-They're beautiful, they're safe, they say Christmas.
+They're beautiful, they're safe, and they say Christmas.
 The only remaining question is whether to save them from year to year.
-Now that you know they are safe, read about how to care for your holiday poinsettias.